pawelBareja/BS-next-js/projects/stresless.md

 ---
 title: stressless
-description: Stressless is a business page which belongs to a psychology.
+description: Stressless is a page dedicated to psychology.
 It also has features typical for a lead generation landing page.
 This multilanguage service contains also a blog and a very intuitive management system.